nophead/NopSCADlib/docs/usage.md

 ### Including the library

-All the vitamins and utilities are included if you include ```NopSCADlib/lib.scad```.
+All the vitamins and utilities are included if you include [NopSCADlib/lib.scad](../lib.scad).
 Printed parts are not included and need to be used or included explicitly, their documentation notes which files need to be included rather than used.

 This is the easiest way to use the library and is reasonably efficient because the only files included are the object list definitions, all the functions and modules are used, so get shared if other files in the project include ```lib.scad``` as well, or if you have multiple projects open in the same instance of OpenSCAD.

-One downside is that any change to the library will mean all the project files need regenrating.
-A more optimised approach for large projects is to include ```NopSCADlib/core.scad``` instead.
-That only has the a small set of utilities and the global settings in global_defs.scad.
+One downside is that any change to the library will mean all the project files need regenerating.
+A more optimised approach for large projects is to include [NopSCADlib/core.scad](../core.scad) instead.
+That only has the a small set of utilities and the global settings in [global_defs.scad](../global_defs.scad).
 Any vitamins used need to be included explicitly.
 One can copy the include or use from ```lib.scad```.

 ### Parametric parts.

-Modules that generate parts and assemblies need to take no parameters so they can be called from the framework to make the STL files and assembly views, etc. Sometimes parts or asemblies need to be parametric, for example fan guards take the fan as a parameter.
+Modules that generate parts and assemblies need to take no parameters so that they can be called from the framework to make the STL files and assembly views, etc.
+Sometimes parts or asemblies need to be parametric, for example fan guards take the fan as a parameter.
 To work around this the ```fan_guard()``` module calls the ```stl()``` module with a variable name which has a suffix of the fan width, e.g. "fan_guard_60".
-This ensures if there are different sized fans in the same project they have unique names.
+This ensures that if there are different sized fans in the same project the STL files have unique names.
 It is then up to the user to add a wrapper called ```fan_guard_60_stl()``` that calls ```fan_guard()``` with a 60mm fan: -

     module fan_guard_60_stl() fan_guard(fan60x15);